Brad Keselowski: 2010

-At Bristol in the Nationwide Series race Keselowski was the center of controversy because he was involved in an accident caused by Kyle Busch.
+At Bristol in the Nationwide Series race, Keselowski was the center of controversy because he was involved in an accident caused by Kyle Busch.
 In turn 3 with 33 laps left, Busch slid in front of Keselowski, causing Keselowski to bump him.
 Busch was angry that Keselowski bumped him, so in the next turn, Busch retaliated, by intentionally wrecking Keselowski into the wall.
 NASCAR did not penalize Busch because they had previously made a rule allowing drivers to police themselves called "Boys have at it."
 Keselowski finished in 14th instead of possibly contending for the race win.
 Kyle Busch ended up winning the race and admitted that wrecking Brad was on purpose in a post-race conference.
 In reply to the crash, Keselowski called Busch "an ass" during driver introductions before the Cup race.
 Both drivers were given a warning by NASCAR the next week and temporary placed on probation.
-In 2012, Keselowski and Kyle Busch announced that they ended their rivalry though they've had a few run-ins since (Such as when Keselowski and Busch made contact at Watkins Glen in 2012 and Busch crashing Keselowski at Kansas in 2013) that didn't boil over.
+In 2012, Keselowski and Kyle Busch announced that they ended their rivalry though they've had a few run-ins since (Such as when Keselowski and Busch made contact at Watkins Glen in 2012 and Busch crashed Keselowski at Kansas in 2013) that didn't boil over.

 The next week at Montreal, Keselowski redeemed himself from Bristol.
-Keselowski had his greatest finish at the track in 4th spot.
-He was in the 6th spot on the restart but Robby Gordon ran out of gas on the restart letting Keselowski battle Paul Menard for 4th place.
-Eventually, as Boris Said and Max Papis had a close amazing finish for the win, Keselowski had a similar finish with Paul Menard with Keselowski holding off Menard for 4th spot.
+Keselowski had his greatest finish at the track in fourth.
+He was in the sixth spot on the restart but Robby Gordon ran out of gas on the restart letting Keselowski battle Paul Menard for fourth place.
+Eventually, as Boris Said and Max Papis had a close amazing finish for the win, Keselowski had a similar finish with Paul Menard with Keselowski holding off Menard for the fourth spot.

-With crew chief Paul Wolfe all year, Keselowski won his first ever NASCAR Nationwide Series title, collecting 6 wins, five poles, 26 top 5s, and 29 top 10s along the way.
-His 26 top 5s beat Kyle Busch's record of 25 top 5s set in 2009.
+With crew chief Paul Wolfe all year, Keselowski won his first-ever NASCAR Nationwide Series title, collecting 6 wins, five poles, 26 top-fives, and 29 top-tens along the way.
+His 26 top-fives beat Kyle Busch's record of 25 top-fives set in 2009.

 In the Sprint Cup, it was a different story.
-Keselowski finished 25th in the final Sprint Cup standings and recorded one pole, no wins, 0 top 5s, and 2 top 10s.
+Keselowski finished 25th in the final Sprint Cup standings and recorded one pole, no wins, zero top-fives, and two top-tens.